-How to Install Java?
+How to Install Java on windows 10?

 Java has support for many platforms like Windows, Linux, Solaris, etc. These platforms have their own installation methods.
 In this tutorial, we will be covering the installation procedure Windows operating system for both 32-bit and 64-bit OS.

 In the Windows Operating System, both 32-bit and 64-bit Windows OS have a similar way of installing Java.
 The main difference comes with their installation packages.

 How to check the version of Java installed in the host machine?